-- PJM prepares a list of ARR holders. - PJM accounting process retrieves the following information: - o ARR Target Allocation LMP based on the nodal clearing prices for each round of the Annual FTR auction - PJM accounting process calculates the FTR auction allocation of revenue credits to ARR holders as follows:
+- · PJM prepares a list of ARR holders. - PJM accounting process retrieves the following information: - o ARR Target Allocation LMP based on the nodal clearing prices for each round of the Annual FTR auction - PJM accounting process calculates the FTR auction allocation of revenue credits to ARR holders as follows:

-$ARR\ Target\ Allocation = (ARR\ MW/\#\ of\ rounds)(LMP{Delivery}-LMP{Receipt})$
+$ARR\ Target\ Allocation = (ARR\ MW/\ \#\ of\ rounds)\ (LMP{Delivery\ (Sink)}\ -\ LMP{Receipt\ (Source)})$

-- PJM accounting process allocates the FTR auction allocation of revenue credits to ARR holders for a month as follows: - o Each day, the total of all daily ARR Target Allocations are compared to the total net revenues of the applicable Monthly FTR auction (divided by the number of days in
+PJM accounting process allocates the FTR auction allocation of revenue credits to ARR holders for a month as follows:

-- the month) plus the total net revenues of the Annual FTR auction (divided by the number of days in planning period). - o If sufficient Annual and Monthly FTR Auction revenues are collected to satisfy ARR Target Allocations then total ARR credits equal total ARR Target Allocations. - o If excess Annual and Monthly FTR Auction revenues remain after this allocation, or if no deficiencies exist, all remaining FTR auction revenue is treated as excess congestion charges and is distributed starting with Stage One as described in Section 8 of this PJM Manual. - o If insufficient Annual and Monthly FTR Auction revenues are collected to satisfy ARR Target Allocations then ARR credits are pro-rated in proportion to ARR Target Allocations which have a positive Target Allocation value.
+- o Each day, the total of all daily ARR Target Allocations are compared to the total net revenues of the applicable Monthly FTR auction (divided by the number of days inthe month) plus the total net revenues of the Annual FTR auction (divided by the number of days in planning period) plus the total net revenues of the applicable Long-term FTR auction (divided by the number of days in the planning period). - o If sufficient FTR Auction revenues are collected to satisfy ARR Target Allocations then total ARR credits equal total ARR Target Allocations. - o If excess FTR Auction revenues remain after this allocation, or if no deficiencies exist, all remaining FTR auction revenue is treated as excess congestion charges and is distributed starting with Stage One as described in Section 8 of this PJM Manual. - o If insufficient FTR Auction revenues are collected to satisfy ARR Target Allocations then ARR credits are pro-rated in proportion to ARR Target Allocations which have a positive Target Allocation value.
 ARRs which have a negative Target Allocation value are assigned the full Target Allocation value as a negative ARR credit.
 If the ARR credits are pro-rated, the difference between ARR Target Allocations and ARR credits are called ARR deficiencies.
 The ARR deficiencies may be funded by Annual Excess Congestion Charges starting with Stage Four as explained in Section 8 of this PJM Manual.